neri/maystorm/README.md

 * A hobby operating system written in Rust
 * Not a POSIX clone system
+  * Designed for use by a single user
 * Supports applications in WebAssembly format

 ## Requirements